-No small businesses were involved because the proposed rules do not apply to small businesses.
-The Michigan County Clerks Association and the Michigan Association of Municipal Clerks were asked to provide feedback which was incorporated prior to submission.
+No small businesses were involved because the rules do not apply to small businesses.
+The Michigan County Clerks Association and the Michigan Association of Municipal Clerks were asked to provide feedback.

 Cost-Benefit Analysis of Rules (independent of statutory impact)